PKizzle/dns/README-dev.md

 - String() string
 - Len() int

-There are opt-in interface types that should be implemented or code-generated.

 Due to cyclic dependencies this creates some friction, but in the end it will be easier for end-users.
+It's important to put as much of the details in this sub-package.
+The top-level RR should be put in types.go.

 The sub-types in that RR should all capitial letters as their name, as-if they are (also) RRs.

 ## Custom Types for uint8/16, etc

 The `type Key uint16` looks nice and _is_ more type-safe, but then you need to convert to and from uint16 all over the place - negating the type safety entirely.
-It might be helpful for documenting a type, the that uint16 is probably not the most important details of your new resource record.
+It might be helpful for documenting a type, but that uint16 is probably not the most important details of your new resource record.

 ## Values like Rcode, Class etc.